lars-derichter/study-smarter-with-ai-for-programmers/slides.md

 ## Keep Improving Your Prompts (~ iterative development)

-You don't need a perfect prompt on the first try!
+You don't always need a perfect prompt on the first try!

 ### [Start simple, then refine:]{.block .mt-1em}